How to Record Conversations Legally in the UK

 -

-Staff should be informed if conversations are recorded.
+Staff should be informed if conversations are recorded, including how recordings are stored and used.

 -